MSOE-CPE2600/final-project-Spencer625/README.md

-# System Programming Lab 13 Multiprocessing
+# System Programming Lab 13 Final Project
 ## Spencer Thacker <thackers@msoe.edu>

 This program aims to recreate Producer/consumer problems in the form of a bank account using sockets where multiple clients can send signals to the bank at once, with each being added to a queue if a process is already happening.